 How to get all these wires in the proper spot without shorting them or connecting them to the wrong pads or connector pins?
 Well, let's break it down and see how it was done.

 We used the smallest diameter wire to accommodate the tight spacing.
 A few wires needed to be a larger gauge for power needs, but the bulk of the wires used were 34 gauge.
-Figures 3 provides a good view of the mass of wires being put in place.
+Figure 3 provides a good view of the mass of wires being put in place.

 First wires were soldered to all the pads on the circuit board surface.
 Then thin sections of laminate material the size of the connector were cut and the connectors were bonded to these laminate sections.
 Then these connector and laminate assemblies were bonded directly over the recently solder jumper wires.
 It was important to ensure the connectors were in perfect alignment with the mating daughter card when the wiring was complete.